Preschool Children Posing For Group Photo

 No, the Texas Department of State Health Services rules do not allow a student to enroll in school until immunization records are provided showing, either:

-1. the student has received the required immunizations;
+1. the student has received the required immunizations.

-2. the student has a current conscientious exemption from on file; or
+2. the student has a current conscientious exemption on file and follow all instructions from Texas Immunization Exemptions | Texas DSHS; OR

 3. the student is entitled to provisional enrollment.

-Additional information can be found on the Texas Department of State Health Service’s Texas School and Child Care Immunization webpage: Texas School & Child-Care Facility Immunization
+Additional information can be found on the Texas Department of State Health Service’s Texas School and Child Care Immunization webpage: School and Childcare | Texas DSHS

 School Nursing